thanhphuchuynh/youtube-transcript-fetcher/README.md

 A TypeScript library for fetching transcripts from YouTube videos.

+This is an enhanced version of [youtube-transcript](https://github.com/Kakulukian/youtube-transcript) with added proxy support and improved TypeScript integration.

 ## Features

 - Fetch transcripts from YouTube videos using URL or video ID